 I received my master’s degree in Counseling Psychology: Individual, Couples and Family Therapy from Antioch University Seattle, USA.
 The degree is inclusive of creative arts therapies and drama therapy.
 I regularly participate in clinical consultations with other health professionals and seek opportunities for continuing education trainings to ensure that my skills remain sharp and up-to-date.
-I am licensed in the USA and certified in Narrative Therapy.
+I am licensed in the United States of America and certified in Narrative Therapy.

-I am a multi-culturally informed, sex positive, feminist-minded professional with a passion for social justice.
-As a psychotherapist, I believe in helping clients explore their personal sense of self.
+I am a multiculturally informed, sex positive, feminist-minded professional with a passion for social justice.
+There are 5 major movements or key approaches in psychology: Psychoanalytic, Behavioral, Humanistic, Multicultural, and Social Justice.
+Rather than applying a medical model to my approach and with an awareness of the five forces of psychology, I believe in helping clients explore their personal sense of self.
 This journey is not linear.
 There is no “one way” to be.

 Association of Marriage and Family Therapy in Iceland.